Click the thumbnail for the full video.

 - Currently in, coming out of, or who have been involved in the justice system

 - In or aging out of care

 - Living with low levels of literacy and numeracy

-- Be Canadian citizens, permanent residents, or persons who have been granted refugee status in Canada; and,
+- A Canadian citizen, permanent resident, or person who has been granted refugee status in Canada; and

-- Legally entitled to work in Canada according to the relevant provincial and Canadian legislation and regulations.
+- Legally entitled to work in Canada, according to the relevant provincial and Canadian legislation and regulation.

-- Provide a full-time position for at least 3 months to 9 months;
+- offer a full-time position for three months to six months;

-- Provide a job coach for a minimum of 2.5 hours a month;
+- provide a job coach for a minimum of 2.5 hours per month;

-- submit a progress report on a quarterly basis; and,
+- submit a progress report upon request and,

-- contribute as at least 50% of the total salary of each participant.
+- contribute at least 50% of the total salary of each participant.